box/developer.box.com/content/guides/embed/ui-elements/viewers-and-events.md

 ### Events

-The image viewer fires the following events.
+The image viewer triggers the following events.

 <!-- markdownlint-disable line-length -->